Iphigenia: Among the Taurians

+The earliest surviving full accounts of the purported death of Iphigenia are in Euripides's Iphigenia at Aulis and Iphigenia in Tauris, Athenian tragedies of the fifth century BC set in the Heroic Age.
+In the latter drama, the Taurians made Iphigenia a priestess of Artemis at her temple.

 Many traditions arose from the sacrifice of Iphigenia.
 One prominent version is credited to the Spartans.
 Rather than sacrificing virgins, they would whip a male victim in front of a sacred image of Artemis.
 However, most tributes to Artemis inspired by the sacrifice were more traditional.
 Taurians especially performed sacrifices of bulls and virgins in honour of Artemis.

 Among the Etruscans

 The myth was retold in classical Greece and Italy, and it became most popular in Etruria, especially in Perusia.
 In the second and first centuries BC the Etruscans adorned their cremation-urns with scenes from the sacrifice.
 The most common scene: "Iphigenia, a little girl, is held over the altar by Odysseus while Agamemnon performs the aparchai.
 Clytemnestra stands beside Agamemnon and Achilles beside Odysseus and each one begs for the life of Iphigenia."
 This version is closest to the myth as the Romans told it.

 In Homer

 The sacrifice of Iphigenia is not explicitly mentioned by Homer, although scholars argue that it is presupposed by Agamemnon's criticism of Calchas at Iliad 1.105-108; Nelson has developed this suggestion further by arguing that the story of Iphigenia's sacrifice lies allusively behind the opening scenes of the Iliad: "both the debate over Chryseis and her eventual return to her father replay and rework the sacrifice story."
 He has highlighted six key elements that are shared by each story: